-The Crescent has been awarded LEED Silver certification from the U.S. Green Building Council (USGBC) under the Existing Buildings rating system.
+The Crescent has been awarded LEED Silver certification from the US Green Building Council (USGBC) under the Existing Buildings rating system.
 With a current score of 65, The Crescent has been an Energy Star labeled building since 2008.
-Factors such as building automation systems, lighting controls, and chilled water thermal storage have contributed to a significant decrease in overall energy consumption.
-The use of water-wise landscaping to conserve water and energy, coupled with the implementation of comprehensive green cleaning and recycling programs, are just a few examples of The Crescent’s leadership in sustainability practices.
+Factors such as building automation systems, lighting controls, and chilled water thermal storage have significantly decreased overall energy consumption.
+The use of water-wise landscaping to conserve water and energy, coupled with the implementation of comprehensive green cleaning and recycling programs, are just a few examples of The Crescent's leadership in sustainability practices.

-The Crescent is focused on providing a green building environment for our customers to demonstrate our commitment to becoming better stewards of the environment within the commercial real estate market.
+The Crescent focuses on providing a green building environment for our customers to demonstrate our commitment to becoming better stewards of the environment within the commercial real estate market.

 The Bees of The Crescent